 This particular harissa was one of the stars of an amazing African Dinner I created several years ago for Dinner Classics, an international cooking class series.
 The evening featured an African Art collection showcased by a local art gallery, and pairings of fantastic wines – African and otherwise.

 It was an ambitious undertaking but well worth the effort, since at that time African cuisine was fairly unfamiliar to most.
-I hope the file is buried away somewhere and not lost, but I recall one of the appetizers was a popular street food, samosa, fried pastry stuffed with a mixture of cooked potatoes, onions, peas, coriander, lentils or a meat item such as chicken, lamb or beef.
-There was doro wat, a fabulously spicy Ethiopian chicken stew often eaten out of hand with a large thin sourdough pancake style bread called injera bread; and there was the wonderful South African curry finished with a custard topping, bobotie.
+The recipe is still buried away somewhere, but I recall one of the dinner appetizers was a popular street food, samosa, fried pastry stuffed with a mixture of cooked potatoes, onions, peas, coriander, lentils or a meat item such as chicken, lamb or beef.
+Doro wat was also included; a fabulously spicy Ethiopian chicken stew often eaten out of hand with a large thin sourdough pancake style bread called injera bread; and there was the wonderful South African curry finished with a custard topping, bobotie.
 (Note to self: find that file!)

-In the interim this sauce is good on literally anything that benefits from a spicy kick – from egg foo young to stuffed cabbage!
-No kidding.
+I’m still looking for the lost file, but went with this very reliable version of harissa from another favorite standby, Mediterranean Light cookbook, by Martha Rose Shulman.
+This sauce is quite good on literally anything that benefits from a spicy kick – from egg foo young to stuffed cabbage!

-Inspired by Martha Rose Shulman’s Mediterranean Light cookbook
+Inspired by Marta Rose Shulman’s Harissa in Mediterranean Light cookbook.